pimpcapital/ParallelGit/README.md

 ```
 Because all object references in Git are the hash values of their contents, whenever a file's content has been changed, its hash value also changes and so do their parent directories'.

-All changes are staged in memory before committed to the repository.
-Hence, there is no write request made to the hard drive when `MyFactory.java` is being updated.
+**All changes are staged in memory before committed to the repository**.
+Hence, there is no write access made to the hard drive when `MyFactory.java` is being updated.

 When `Gfs.commit(...).execute()` is called, ParallelGit creates a blob object for the updated content.
 To make this blob reachable, ParallelGit creates the tree objects for its parent directories i.e:
 ```